Cryptomeria japonica 'Globosa Nana'

 -

-Japanese cedar is a woody, needled evergreen tree in the Cupressaceae (cypress) family that is native to central and south Japan and China.
+‘Globosa Nana’ Japanese cedar is a slow-growing, woody, needled evergreen shrub in the cypress family (Cupressaceae).
 Originally described and named in 1923, it was believed to have come through Europe from Japan.
-The genus name comes from the Greek krypto, meaning to hide, and meris, meaning a part in reference to the concealed position of the reproductive organs.
+The genus name comes from the Greek krypto, meaning to hide, and meris, referencing the concealed position of its reproductive organs.

-An extremely old cultivar, the dwarf dome form 'Globosa Nana' is grown for its attractive foliage.
+It is an extremely old cultivar.
+The dwarf dome form of 'Globosa Nana' is grown for its attractive foliage.
 Its bluish-green, awl-shaped needles become rusty-red during the winter months, making this specimen a great addition to your winter garden.

 - Profile Video: